tombh/roundtable/README.md

 ```

 ##Disclaimer
 This code will never do anything mean to you.
-Please check the code for yourself.
+But please do check the code for yourself.